How to Edit and Record a Podcast in GarageBand

 Step 1: Set up your station

 You can only do so much in the edit, so make sure the audio you’re working with is the best quality possible.
 Don’t record facing into a wall, and try and speak in a well insulated room with lots of cushions.
-Check your microphone levels are good and use a pop filter.
+Check your microphone settings and levels are good and use a pop filter.
 Check out our podcast recording tips article for more information about how to record a great sounding podcast.

 Step 2: Select a new project